Hail damage discovered by Custom Exteriors during an inspection of a hail damaged roof in Northern Colorado

 Everything you need to know about your EPDM Roof

-If you have an EPDM (Ethylene Propylene Diene Monomer) roof, you know what a resilient and dependable choice it is for a commercial roof replacement.
+If you have an EPDM (Ethylene Propylene Diene Monomer) roof, you know what a dependable choice it is for a commercial roof replacement.
 As a commercial roofing contractor, we have seen firsthand how the right (or wrong) roofing can significantly impact a building’s integrity, energy efficiency, and overall maintenance costs.
-EPDM stands out as a popular option because it is both durable and cost-effective.
-In this guide, we will provide you with a clear and comprehensive understanding of EPDM roofing.

 In the following sections, we’ll explore everything from the basics of EPDM roofing and its advantages to installation processes, maintenance tips, and cost considerations.
 So, whether you are looking to replace an old roof or are constructing a new building, our goal is to equip you with the knowledge to choose a roofing system that meets your needs and your budget.
 With EPDM roofing, many have found a reliable solution that stands the test of time while also being gentle on the budget.